prisms-center/PRISMS-PF_Training_Materials/README.md

 5) Type

-$ git checkout ICME_2021
+$ git checkout Workshop2022

-The updated training materials should now appear in the current directory.
+The training materials should now appear in the current directory.

 For questions, please email David Montiel (dmontiel@umich.edu) or post on the PRISMS-PF user forum (https://groups.google.com/forum/#!forum/prisms-pf-users).